rAlexr/Natours/README.md

 - SCSS / how a css preprocessor works / strong understanding of variables/mixins/partials/functions and structure in general

-- how to animate in different states / lots of css triks
+- how to animate in different states / lots of css tricks

 - good practice for layouts